hungcq/knowledge-repo/it/microservices-patterns/terms.md

 - Service registry: database of network locations of an app's service instances
 - Message broker: an intermediary through which all messages flow (sender -> broker -> receiver)
 - Transactional messaging: publish messages as part of a transaction that updates the DB
+- State machine: consist of a set of states and transitions between states that are triggered by events.
+Each transition can have an action.
+- Anomaly: when a trans reads of writes data in a way that wouldn't if trans were executed once at a time
+- Countermeasure: saga design strategy that deal with the lack of isolation

 - Strangler app: new app consisting of microservices, developed by implementing new functionality as services and extracting services from the monolith